-- 5.93 For all contracts, whether subject to the Bank's prior review or post review, the Borrower shall publish a public notice of award of contract (Contract Award Notice) within 10 (ten) Business Days from the Borrower's Notification of Contract Award to the successful Bidder/Proposer/Consultant. - 5.94 The Contract Award Notice shall include, at a minimum, the following information as relevant and applicable for each selection method: - a. name and address of the Borrower's Project Implementing Unit undertaking the procurement, and if different, the Borrower's contracting agency; - b. name and reference number of the contract being awarded, and the selection method used; - c. names of all Bidders/Proposers/Consultants that submitted Bids/Proposals, and their Bid/Proposal prices as read out at Bid/Proposal opening, and as evaluated; - d. names of all Bidders/Proposers/Consultants whose Bids/Proposals were rejected either as nonresponsive or as not meeting qualification criteria, or were not evaluated, with the reasons therefor; - e. the name of the successful Bidder/Proposer/Consultant, the final total contract price, the contract duration and a summary of its scope; and - f.
-Successful Bidder/Proposer/Consultant's Beneficial Ownership Disclosure Form for those contracts as indicated in the Procurement Plan, in the form required in the Procurement Documents. - 5.95 In the case of FAs concluded in accordance with Paragraphs 6.57, 6.58 or 7.33, the publication requirement applies only to the conclusion of the FA and not to the award of a call-off contract under the FA.
+- 5.93 For all contracts, whether subject to the Bank's prior review or post review, the Borrower shall publish a public notice of award of contract (Contract Award Notice) within 10 (ten) Business Days from the Borrower's Notification of Contract Award to the successful Bidder/Proposer/Consultant. - 5.94 The Contract Award Notice shall include, at a minimum, the following information as relevant and applicable for each selection method: - a. name and address of the Borrower's Project Implementing Unit undertaking the procurement, and if different, the Borrower's contracting agency; - b. name and reference number of the contract being awarded, and the selection method used; - c. names of all Bidders/Proposers/Consultants that submitted Bids/Proposals, and their Bid/Proposal prices as read out at Bid/Proposal opening, and as evaluated; - d. names of all Bidders/Proposers/Consultants whose Bids/Proposals were rejected either as nonresponsive or as not meeting qualification criteria, or were not evaluated, with the reasons therefor; - e. the name of the successful Bidder/Proposer/Consultant, the final total contract price, the contract duration and a summary of its scope; and

+- f.
+Successful Bidder/Proposer/Consultant's Beneficial Ownership Disclosure Form for those contracts subject to international competition, in the form required in the Procurement Documents. - 5.95 In the case of FAs concluded in accordance with Paragraphs 6.57, 6.58 or 7.33, the publication requirement applies only to the conclusion of the FA and not to the award of a call-off contract under the FA.
 The Contract Award Notice shall be published on the Borrower's website with free access, or, if not available, in at least one newspaper of national circulation in the Borrower's country, or in the official gazette.
 In the case of international competitive procurement, the Contract Award Notice shall also be published by the Borrower in UNDB online.
 For contracts subject to the Bank's prior review, the Bank will arrange the publication on its external website upon receipt from the Borrower of a conforming copy of the signed contract.
+For contracts subject to the Bank's post review, the Bank will publish confirmation that a contract has been signed.
+Publication will be on the Bank's external website following notification to the Bank through the online procurement planning and tracking tool.